chriskrycho/v5.chriskrycho.com/site/journal/2023/Current Mac Stack.md

 - [**Freedom**](https://freedom.to): productivity hack in the form of “block my access to distractions”.
 Paid for a lifetime license years ago and make consistent use of it, especially when composing.

-- **iZotope RX 9**: incredibly good audio post-processing software, which I mostly use for its best-in-class denoiser.
+- **[iZotope RX](https://www.izotope.com/en/products/rx.html) v9**: incredibly good audio post-processing software, which I mostly use for its best-in-class denoiser.

 - [**KeyCastr**](https://github.com/keycastr/keycastr): for showing my keyboard and mouse input when screen sharing or recording a screencast.